 Sure, there are exceptions.

-Yes, success can happen overnight, but in the meantime…be patient.
+Yes, success can happen overnight, but in the meantime patience will help a lot.

 How much money can you make blogging?